Overseas Direct Investment (ODI) in India

 ICICI Bank has a comprehensive system in place for Capital Account Transactions.
 Our team offers you numerous services for smooth and easy end-to-end processing of ODI transactions.
 Sit back and watch your funds getting transferred as we take care of all your pre and post transaction hassles.

-- Regular interaction and updating with RBI
+- Regular interaction with RBI.

 Overseas Direct Investment or ODI stands for investments, by way of contribution to the capital or subscription to the memorandum of a foreign entity, or by way of purchase of existing shares of a foreign entity, either by market purchase or private placement or through stock exchange, but does not include Portfolio Investment.